 Leading Research and Innovation

-In-house innovation and R+D is flourishing in companies such as Baker Hughes, Technip Umbilicals, Bell Valves, SMD, Osbit and IHC.
+In-house innovation and R+D is flourishing in companies such as Baker Hughes, Technip FMC, Bel Valves, SMD, Osbit and Royal IHC.
 These and others also make use of the world-leading R+D and testing assets located in Energy Gateway North East England.
 These include:

 Offshore Renewable Energy Catapult